I was in the UK recently and I visited a Costa Coffee shop.

 Café solo – this is a small, strong shot, also called an espresso.

 Cortado condensada – a shot of strong black coffee poured over a layer of condensed milk, served in a glass.

-Leche Leche – as above but with the addition of milk to the coffee.
+Leche Leche – as above but with the addition of milk.

 Café con hielo – literally coffee with ice.
-You’ll be served our hot coffee in a cup and a glass full of ice.
-Add sugar as required to your coffee and stir, then pour over the ice and enjoy it cold.
+You’ll be served your hot coffee in a cup and a glass full of ice.
+Add sugar as required and stir, then pour over the ice and enjoy it cold.

 Carajillo – this is a café solo with a little drop of brandy, whisky or rum added to it.